- Your selections:

 The annually-growing eHRAF database is unique in that the information is organized and searchable by cultures/ethnic groups and the full-text sources are subject-indexed at the paragraph level.
 It is great for cross-cultural comparisons of customs and beliefs of groups all over the world.

-Subjects: African Studies Sub-Saharan, Anthropology, Archives and Primary Sources, Multidisciplinary Databases
+Subjects: African Studies Sub-Saharan, American Indian Studies, Anthropology, Archives and Primary Sources, Multidisciplinary Databases

 Manuscript Collections from the National Library of Scotland documenting this history from the foundation of the East India Company in 1615 to the granting of independence for India and Pakistan in 1947.Expand